boriyanc/TicTacToe/README.md

 # ticTacToe

-How to play
+How to play:
-go to https://codehs.com/editor/hoc/543783/3846/2654 and erase the code. then paste the tictactoe code inside of it and pree run code to begin
+Go to https://codehs.com/editor/hoc/543783/3846/2654 and erase the code.
+Then paste the tictactoe code from tictactoe.js inside of it and pree run code to begin.
+To stop, press stop.
+Please feel free to play around with the code in the tictactoemod.js.